As you know it is the 50th anniversary of my high school graduation.

 But why would you choose to be unreliable?

 My hunch is that the underlying avoiding domination ego move is what is working.

 And even underneath that, there is a lack of trust in Life.

-Why? it doesn't matter. the thing that matter: are you willing to take on trusting Life, and stop resisting the domination of your own word?
+Why? it doesn’t matter.
+What will matter: are you willing to take on trusting Life, and stop resisting the domination of your own word?

-Most people avoid domination, but the most important avoidance is avoiding the domination of your own word: I will be, I will do, I will have.
+Most people avoid domination, but the most important avoidance is avoiding the domination of their own word: I will be?
+I will do?
+I will have?
+Hell no! they say.

 Why? it really doesn’t matter.

-If you consider that you can start a new life every moment, with the choice you are making in that moment, that is more important than justifying why you junk your word, why you are resistant and avoid causing your own life.
+If you consider that you can start a new life every moment, with the choice you are making in that moment, that choice is more important than justifying why you junk your word, why you are resistant why you avoid causing your own life.

-Your automatic, knee jerk reaction create a life of no success, but that is not what we call causing.
+Your automatic, knee jerk reaction creates a life of no success, but that is not what we want to call causing.